eslam2010011/X_TO_X/README.md

 # X_TO_X
-X_TO_X is a Python tool designed to information gathering about target companies for the Red Team
+X_TO_X is a Python tool designed to information gathering about target company  for the Red Team

 Company Information